 What Gets Your Blood Flowing?

-“So many choices…what do you suggest?”…wondered one reader yesterday.
+“So many choices… what do you suggest?” wondered one dear reader over the weekend.

 If you have a particular agenda, your challenge is mitigated.
-If yours is a strict and modest budget, for example, you must choose a country where the cost of living is low (Ecuador, Nicaragua, Uruguay, Thailand, and Vietnam qualify).
+If yours is a strict and modest budget, for example, you must choose a country where the cost of living is low (Ecuador, Nicaragua, Portugal, or Thailand, say).

 If you intend to start a business in your new life overseas, then your top choices are entrepreneur-friendly jurisdictions (Panama is the front-runner).

 If you have an ongoing health concern, then you can think about moving only to those places that offer top-notch medical care (typically this means sticking close to a city big enough to have international-standard facilities).

 If you’re moving with children, international-standard schooling options are the make-or-break issue (Panama and Colombia offer great choices in the Americas).

 But what if you’re not limited in any of these ways?
 What if you’re not restricted by cost of living or health issues or school-aged children or the need (or desire) to start a business and earn a living?